Dally Messenger: Rugby union

-Rugby league with the NZ All Blacks-"All Golds" 1907-08
+Rugby league with the New Zealand "All Golds", 1907-08

 Messenger played in the rebel series against a professional New Zealand team, the 'All Golds' as they were referred to, and was invited to tour England with the New Zealand professional side.
 It remains unclear whether this was a result of the form he showed in the series or if it had been agreed on as part of his sign-on fee with the new code.
 It was said, and believed as Messenger family folklore for years, that the signing of Messenger to rugby league was negotiated with Messenger's mother Annie, and the promised amount for playing, at first, in three All Golds' games, was 50 pounds (based on increases in average earnings, this would be approximately £18,210 in 2015).

-It was in the North of England that Messenger became more acquainted with the new game.
+In the North of England, Messenger became more acquainted with the new game.
 By the completion of the tour Messenger had topped the tour aggregates by more than 100 points.

 The 1908 inaugural rugby league season

 On arrival back in Australia, Messenger played with the Eastern Suburbs club of the newly formed New South Wales Rugby Football League (NSWRFL), although a heavy representative schedule saw him play only a handful of matches for the club.
 Messenger's popularity helped showcase the new game and the NSWRFL took full advantage of this.
 He was selected to play in the first ever trans-Tasman test, which was the debut match of the Australia national rugby league team.
-In rugby league's first year, besides playing for his club, Messenger made representative appearances for Metropolis (Sydney), New South Wales and Australia as well as for New Zealand and, in one case, Queensland, he also represented Australasia.
+In rugby league's first year, besides playing for his club, Messenger made representative appearances for Metropolis (Sydney), New South Wales and Australia, as well as for New Zealand and, in one case, Queensland, he also represented Australasia.

 Following two heavy defeats, Messenger agreed to play for Queensland in a third match against New Zealand.
-The match ended in a 22–22 draw, with Messenger scoring nine of the 22 points.
+The match ended in a 22–22 draw, with Messenger scoring nine points.

 The 1908 Interstate rugby league series saw the first ever match between New South Wales and Queensland and Messenger scored a goal for the Blues in their 43-0 victory over the Maroons in Sydney.
 During the 1908 New Zealand Māori rugby league tour of Australia Messenger was selected to play for New South Wales and Sydney against the tourists.